 fb) A further 15% of summary IF indicated in the table may be exchanged for two articles with no impact factor published in high standard, peer reviewed international scientific journals (See Appendix number III.3-9.) or for a chapter published in a significant scientific book (in order to accept a book or chapter the preliminary recommendation of the Quality Assurance Committee (VMB) and the decision of the University Doctoral Council (EDT) is necessary).

-(5) In the case of a degree acquisition for a PhD candidate with the certificate of completion (absolutorium) within the field of social sciences and in specified research topics (concerning with issues of social sciences) of the Departmental Doctoral School of Pathology instead of the impact factors evaluation must be undertaken on the basis of applied skills and experience gained in the delivery of scientific knowledge.
-This includes the delivery of scientific lectures and the other items in the practice of education.
-Moreover all 5 of the following conditions must be met:
+(5) In the case of a degree acquisition for a PhD candidate with the certificate of completion (absolutorium) within the field of social the minimum requirements, which must be met together with peer-reviewed papers published on the topic of the PhD thesis, are the following:

 a) at least 12 publication points (Appendix III.3-8.);

-b) a minimum of 4 publications;
+(b) at least 24 published scientific articles in indexed major international databases listed in Appendix III.3 to 8 of this Doctoral Regulation or in professional journals of which

-c) out of which at least 2 articles were published in international journals or in a Hungarian journal qualified by the Science Citation Index Expanded (SCIE) or Social Science Citation Index;
+(ba) at least 1 is a scientific article in English

-d) first authorship in at least 1 Hungarian publication;
+(bb) at least 1 scientific article is of first authorship

-e) at least one first-author publication which was published in journals qualified and indexed by Science Citation Index Expanded (SCIE) or Social Science Citation Index (SSCI), or Arts and Humanities Citation Index, Medline, Scopus, European Reference Index for the Humanities (ERIH PLUS), or was publishes in a journal indexed by the Journal Citation Reports with Impact Factor in the year of that particular publication.
-In the case of other type of international publication the approval of the University Doctoral Council (EDT) is necessary.
+(bc) at least 1 scientific article is written in the same language as the PhD thesis.

-The requirements described in a) to e) must be fulfilled with the articles published in the topic of the PhD thesis.
+The requirements described in a) to b) must be fulfilled with the articles published in the topic of the PhD thesis.

 (6) The general publication requirements of degree acquisition in the fields of medical sciences and natural sciences for degree aspirants who did not participate in the training are as follows: